Edinburgh Jazz & Blues Festival

 Launched in 1978 by Edinburgh guitarist and banjo player Mike Hart, the festival originally featured traditional jazz performances playing in Edinburgh’s pubs, before evolving to feature a more diverse range of styles, including funk and hip-hop.
 Today, it attracts major international jazz names from all over the world, as well as from the burgeoning Scottish contemporary jazz scene.

-With more than 100 events at venues across the city, the 2025 programme features an incredible line-up of jazz and blues artists from around the globe.
-Whether you’re a festival regular or a first-time visitor, prepare for a genre-spanning celebration – from bebop to boogie-woogie, funk to soul, trad to techno, swing to searing blues-rock.
+With more than 100 events at venues across the city, whether you’re a festival regular or a first-time visitor, prepare for a genre-spanning celebration – from bebop to boogie-woogie, funk to soul, trad to hip-hop, swing to searing blues-rock.

 Group of people gathered in a large tent, withe large red and green stripy roof, watching musicians on the stage in front.